Damp (structural): Skepticism

 Konrad Fisher's article "The Fraud of Rising Damp" points out that the historic town hall in Bamberg stands in the river Regnitz and its bridge remains dry without any chemical, mechanical or electronic damp-proof course.

 However, proponents of rising damp suggest that not all walls are capable of supporting rising damp, so merely observing that rising damp does not occur in a particular wall does not disprove its existence in other walls.

-In 1997 the housing disrepair team at Lewisham Council in south London were so convinced that rising damp was a myth that they offered a reward of £50 to anyone who could show them a genuine case of it.
-Manager Mike Parrett said: "The point of the reward is to convince our tenants that rising damp is a myth."
-Lewisham has never found a genuine case of rising damp and has never paid out the £50 reward.

 Water intrusion into the indoor environment can be attributed from causes other than rising damp.
 Moisture penetration has been an ongoing problem for residences as evaporation occurs at the edge of the damp area, resulting in "tide marks" due to salt deposition.
 The "tide mark" is commonly distinguished as a feature of rising damp.
 However, even after the water intrusion has been treated, these salt accumulations still persist.

 The Building Research Establishment (BRE) in its review concludes that rising damp is a real problem.